crediblues/DataAnalytics/README.md

 ## Projects

 ### Aviation Incidents (Python)
-Goal: To examine the sales history of the store and extract insights on its performance, as well as to identify potential improvements that can be implemented.
+Goal: To examine the incident information of airplanes and extract insights on its trends.

 Code: eda-aviation-incidents.ipynb